spacocha/Distribution-based-clustering/README.md

 WHEN TO USE THIS PROGRAM:

-This program should be used in conjunction with other sequence analysis packages (i.e. mothur, Qiime) to obtain the most accurate operational taxonomic units (OTUs) based on all of the information available in both the genetic and the distribution data.
+This program should be used with the scripts provided or in conjunction with other sequence analysis packages (i.e. mothur, Qiime) to obtain the operational taxonomic units (OTUs) that most accurately reflect the ecology of the input sequences they represent.
+This method does not cluster by distance alone, but instead using a combination to distance and distribution to inform the clustering.
+Thus, it is different from other methods in that it does not attempt to cluster by trying to use the rule-of-thumb genetic cut-off of 97% to estimate total species.

 REQUIREMENTS: